wandergeek/Maverick-ET-73-Meat-Probe-Arduino-Library/README.md

 ## To Do:
-* -re-write sampling funciton code so it doesn't block program while sampling
+* re-write sampling funciton code so it doesn't block program while sampling
-* -Test Kelvin and Celcius
+* Test Kelvin and Celcius
-* -Create Probe Buffer offset for calibration
+* Create Probe Buffer offset method for calibration